 This international and interdisciplinary conference will again bring together a range of academics and practitioners to discuss new directions of research and discovery on Eurasian Studies.
-IEPAS2020 will afford the opportunity for networking new relationships, hearing the latest research, and presenting and publishing before a global audience.
+IEPAS2020 will afford the opportunity for networking new relationships, hearing the latest research, presenting and publishing before a global audience and experiencing Turkey.

 IEPAS2020 Conference Topics and Streams